 Shallow frying is always my go-to method especially when frying something that is not too thick and is already cooked internally.

-Because the flautas are small and already cooked inside, I do not like to waste oil so shallow frying it is.
+Because your flautas are small and already cooked inside, I do not like to waste oil so shallow frying it is.

 If you are looking to save on calories, air frying to baking them is your next best option!

-If you'd like to save calories or make a larger batch of flautas for a party, baking them is your best bet!
+If you'd like to save calories OR make a larger batch of chicken flautas for a party, BAKING them is the way to go!